What Mortgage Can You Get For £700 Per Month?

 With a maximum of £700 a month to put towards your mortgage, you should seek help from an experienced broker who specialises in this sort of situation and who can match you to the right lender for your circumstances.

-Our broker-matching service can connect you with an expert who will help you find the perfect deal.
-Give us a call on 0808 189 2301 or make an enquiry and get matched with an expert today for a free initial conversation.
+Our broker-matching service can connect you with an expert who can help you find the perfect deal.
+Call 0330 818 7026 or make an enquiry to get matched with an expert today for a free initial conversation.

 FAQs

-Yes, you may just be offered a lower income multiple, which might affect the total amount you can borrow. .
+Yes, you may just be offered a lower income multiple, affecting the total amount you can borrow.
 It might be advisable to speak to a specialist lender who will consider your application on a case-by-case basis.

-A broker who specialises in bad credit mortgages will be able to help you if you’re in this situation.
+A broker specialising in bad credit mortgages will be able to help you if you’re in this situation.